Key Takeaway

 - Reduce sugary drinks.
 Aguas frescas, horchata, and sodas add significant calories.
 Switch to agua de limon without added sugar, unsweetened herbal tea, or plain water with lime.

-- Modify, do not eliminate.
+- Modify, don't eliminate.
 Baked empanadas instead of fried.
 Less cheese in enchiladas.
 More vegetables in soups and stews.
 These changes preserve the essence of your cooking while supporting your health goals.

 Practical Considerations